Procedure for Public Interest Disclosures

 - is maladministration including conduct that is unjust, oppressive or negligent.

-The PID Act applies to 'public interest disclosures' made by public officials.
-'Public officials' includes APS employees and statutory officeholders of TEQSA as well as TEQSA's contracted service providers and employees and subcontractors of those providers who provide services under a contract with TEQSA.
+“Public Official” includes current or former APS employees and statutory office holders of TEQSA as well as TEQSA’s contracted service providers and employees and subcontractors of those providers who provide services under a contract with TEQSA.

-Generally public officials wanting to make a disclosure about misconduct by TEQSA or its public officials should make an 'internal disclosure' in the first instance (either to an Authorised Officer or to their immediate supervisor or manager).
+Generally public officials wanting to make a PID about misconduct by TEQSA or its public officials should make an internal disclosure in the first instance to an Authorised Officer.

-The Authorised Officers to whom internal disclosures can be made in TEQSA are:
+The Authorised Officers to whom internal PIDs can be made in TEQSA are:

-Internal disclosures may also be made to the Commonwealth Ombudsman (if the discloser believes on reasonable grounds that it would be appropriate for the disclosure to be investigated by the Ombudsman).
+Internal PIDs may also be made to the Commonwealth Ombudsman, if the discloser believes on reasonable grounds that it would be appropriate for the PID to be investigated by the Ombudsman.

-Disclosures can be made orally or in writing.
-However making a disclosure in writing, accompanied by any relevant supporting information or evidence will facilitate the investigation of the disclosure.
+PIDs may be made orally or in writing.
+A written PID, accompanied by any relevant supporting information or evidence will facilitate the investigation of the PID.
 Relevant information to be provided with a disclosure may include:

 - the nature of the wrongdoing